 People who are constantly suffering from mental health problems may experience such benefits by having an emotional support dog of their own.

-With respect to the views from the survey conducted on Service Animals, in which 992 people participated, 90.8% of the people who applied for an ESA letter were facing difficulties related to anxiety while 72.4% of the people were dealing with difficulties related to depression.
+With respect to the views from the survey conducted on Service Animals, in which 992 people participated, 90.8% of the people who applied for an ESA letter were facing difficulties related to anxiety and 72.4% were dealing with difficulties related to depression.

 Some other mental health issues that require people to have an emotional support animal are as follows: